misza222/statusboard/README.markdown

 Authentication
 ==============

-simple http authentication for anything but GET actions, config option to make it available via secure protocol
+simple http authentication for anything but GET actions config to make it available via secure protocol

 Additional Futures
 ==================
- * Rss feed
+ * xml (rss/atom?) output
  * json output
  * rely upon (if relied upon provider has outage we do as well)
- * twitter integration, blog integration (as plugins) (maybe do both via web hooks?)
+ * twitter and blog integration (as plugins?) (maybe do both via web hooks?)
  * view customization via css stored on the web (link to it as a parameter)
+ * use yui-css as a base
  * If xmlhttprequest than no layout

 V2
 ==
  * authentication for GET actions in v2
  * nagios plugin?
+ * historical values sliding through when clicking on prev/next (jquery & ajax)

 Find domain and polish domain (buy for free @ domeny.pl)